 After you have your list the real fun begins.
 See how many of your current skills match up to your interests.
 Which careers match the skills you wish to acquire?
 Once you begin doing this, you will find unlimited possibilities.
 Do some research, interview somebody in the field, think about it, and just sit with those careers for a while.

 Often times a career shift involves additional education.
 This is one of the biggest stumbling blocks for career shifters.
-It can be fearful going back to school or attending college for the first time as an older adult learner.
+It can be fearful to go back to school or attend college for the first time as an older adult learner.
 Starting slowly will help combat that fear.

 Recognizing that your study habits have changed since the last time you were in school is important.
 Pulling all-nighters is just not feasible when you are holding down a full-time job and trying to meet the demands of a growing family.